 How me time helps farming mums

-Finding even a few minutes during the day to have some “me time” can be challenging for busy farming mums.
-Just ask Chanelle O’Sullivan, who juggles several busy working roles, including being a mum to Isabelle, 7 and Hunter, 4.
+Often finding even a few minutes during the day to have some ‘me time’ can be challenging for busy farming mums.
+Chanelle O’Sullivan juggles several busy working roles, including being a mum to Isabelle, 7 and Hunter, 4.
 She also runs the Farming Mums NZ Facebook group which has almost 12,000 members.
 We asked Chanelle how she makes ‘me time’ for herself.

 Where there’s a will, there’s a way